Prag8855/aab/content/glossary/IBAN.md

 IBANs have the format **DE 1234 5678 9012 3456 7890 12**.
 The first two letters are the country code of the bank.
 A German IBAN starts with "DE".
 A French IBAN starts with "FR".
 Use [this tool](https://www.iban.com/) to check if an IBAN is valid.

-You can find your own IBAN on your bank card (*Girokarte* or *EC-Karte*), in your banking app, or on your online banking platform.
+You can find your own IBAN on your *[[Girocard]]*, in your banking app, or on your online banking platform.